KeckObservatory/mKTL/doc/example/daemon.rst

         self.add_item(Silver, 'SILVER')
         self.add_item(Platinum, 'PLATINUM')

-Note the use of :func:`Daemon.add_item` here when establishing :class:`Item` instances for those items that the daemon is authoritative for.
-The :func:`Daemon.add_item` method tweaks the instantiation process such that the :class:`Item` is properly configured as an authoritative instance.
+Note the use of :func:`Daemon.add_item` here when establishing authoritative :class:`Item` instances.
+The :func:`Daemon.add_item` method tweaks the instantiation process such that the :class:`Item` is properly configured as an authoritative instance, in addition to other tracking local to the :class:`Daemon` instance that gets leveraged when handling requests.

 :func:`Daemon.setup_final` method